ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a phishing scam!
+1. Why did the computer go to the doctor?
+Because it had a virus!

-2. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+2. Why did the software developer go broke?
+Because he lost his domain in a phishing attack!

 3. Why do programmers prefer dark mode?
 Because light attracts bugs!

-4. Why did the cyber security expert bring a ladder to work?
-To reach the top-level domains!
+4. Why was the computer cold?
+It left its Windows open!

 [
-Sun Nov 12 01:13:30 UTC 2023
+Mon Nov 13 01:10:44 UTC 2023
  ]